This guide explains how to access and navigate reports, as well as providing details about custom reports. It is intended for basic users.

 - Review details about the report — Click the question mark icon across from a report name (if any) to display helpful information about it.

-- Verify your Report Pack version — Important information to relate when inquiring about support on reports.
+- Verify your Report Pack version — Important information to convey when inquiring about support on reports.

 Navigating a Report

-After you generate a report, use the controls in the report header to navigate the report, save it, or print it:
+After you generate a report, use the controls in the report header to navigate, save, or print the report:

 - Save the report data as an editable Excel spreadsheet.